sgago/thestudyguide/sysdesign/sysdesign.md

 - Consumers might be unable to keep up with producers and the queue which will cause a backlog of messages to accrue.
 This can be due to not enough consumer replicas, outages, and errors.
 Poisonous messages, those that repeatedly fail, can waste consumer time and degrade the entire system.
 - Completely bad or poisoned messages can be dumped to a dead letter channel for manual inspection and correction by a human.
 This, of course, takes time.
 Alternatively, we can decide to drop (delete/ignore) bad messages, but we this means we might miss something important.
 - Message queues are partitioned and bring along the same issues that partitioning brings.
 Messages may not arrive in order.
 Also, partitions can become "hot" and consumers might not be able to keep up.
 Message shuffling among the various partitions can reduce throughput.
-- *Exactly once processing* does not exist. *At least once and maybe more* can lead to issues.
-Therefore, we can require messages to be idempotent, so that we can simulate exactly once processing.
+- *Exactly once processing* does not exist.
+Our choice of *at least once but sometimes more than once* processing can lead to odd issues.
+Therefore, we can require messages to be idempotent, to simulate exactly once processing.
+TODO: This needs more explanation.
 - In fact, you may need to choose between *at most once but maybe zero* or *at least once but maybe more* processing.
 - Still idempotent messages will not cure everything.
 Say we create a consumer that sends an email to a customer when it receives a message.
 However, due to a bug, the consumer crashes *immediately* after successfully sending the email and is unable to acknowledge (ACK) the message.
 The consumer and broker will simply try again and send another email up to some max retry limit, if there even is a retry limit.
 One way to potentially resolve this is by checking with the SMTP provider via an API, if available.